By Andrew Westcott

 Back to top

 Any such phone will arrive in an unknown configuration depending how and where it was last used, and it will need to be opened up to enable it to be modified for intercom use.
-This is done by undoing the single screw at the rear of the unit; it should have a spring and a captive nut fitted in which case it would be unnecessary to completely remove the screw, but if someone has been inside before, these parts may have been lost in which case the screw comes right out.
+This is done by undoing the single screw at the rear of the unit; it should have a spring and a captive nut fitted in which case it would be unnecessary to completely remove the screw, but if an inexperienced person has been inside before, these parts may have been lost in which case the screw comes right out.

 With the screw now loose, the rear of the case can be lifted, taking care to ensure it carefully passes over the dial mechanism; the cradle tabs will probably need to be pressed down too, to allow the case to be lifted enough to clear the dial and the cradle tabs.
 The whole case can then be moved forwards to allow the front tab to disengage, allowing its removal.
 This operation can be a bit fiddly so be careful not to break anything.
 Once clear, the top can be lifted away to reveal the innards as pictured below.